 Arts Librarian Raymond mounts a defence of the printed word as an e-library purge sweeps through his university.
 Thousands of volumes are culled before the librarian himself is shown the door.
-Redundant, alone with his books, Raymond plots his renaissance: a return to the past, to a time when ‘everything he encountered was new’.
+Redundant, alone with his books, Raymond plots his renaissance: a return to a time when everything he encountered was new.